dnolan1993/rock-paper-scissors-game/README.md

   I Used Devtools in Google Chrome, Version 102.0.5005.115 (Official Build) (64-bit), to ensure that the elements of my page were responsive through all screen sizes and to test that the buttons still functioned as they should.
  </li>
  <li>
-  I confirmed that all content of the page was easy to read and gave clear explanation of how the game worked.
+  I confirmed that all content on the page was easy to read and gave a clear explanation of how the game worked.
  </li>
  <li>
-  I confirmed my end of game message displayed when user play 10 rounds of the game and was removed and counters were reset when 'Play Again!' button is clicked.
+  I confirmed my end of game message displayed when the user play 10 rounds of the game and was removed and counters were reset when the 'Play Again!' button is clicked.
  </li>
 </ul>

 ## UX Client Goals
-### First time visitors:
+### First-time visitors:
 <ol>
  <li>
   Understand the game.
    <ul>
     <li>
-     On the Page loading the site displays a message outlining that it is a simple rock, paper, scissors game but with a twist.
+     On the Page loading, the site displays a message outlining that it is a simple rock, paper, scissors game but with a twist.
     </li>
     <li>
      When 'Get Started!' is clicked the message is removed and there are game rules outlining how the game works and what character beats another.